Clan Logan: Logans of that Ilk

 The Logans of that Ilk were the Chiefs of Name and Arms for the Logan family.
-They were located in historical parish of Old Cumnock, Ayrshire.
+They were located in the historical parish of Old Cumnock, Ayrshire.
 This parish occupies roughly ten by two miles of land in the valley where the Lugar and Glaisnock Waters meet.
 The name likely comes from the British words “Cwm” (a hollow) and “Cnoc” (a hill) or the corresponding Celtic words “Com” and “Cnoc,” thus meaning the hollow, i.e., valley, of the hill.

-The first identified Chief of Name and Arms was Alexander Logan of that Ilk who lived in the early 16th century.
+The first identified Chief of Name and Arms was Alexander Logan of that Ilk, who lived in the early 16th century.

 In 1672, George Logan of that Ilk registered arms at the Court of the Lord Lyon.
 His arms are described as follows: "Mr. George Logan of that Ilk Bears Or three passion naills the twa outmost bendwayes & the midlemost paleways all meeting at the points & pearcing throug a mans heart placed in the [base} all gules: On ane helmet befitting his degree with a mantle gules doubled argent And [torse] of [his collours] is set for his cret a passion naill pearcing a heart proper The motto in ane escroll Hoc majorum virtus."

-The last Chief was Hugh Logan of that Ilk who died in 1802 without heir.
+The last Chief was Hugh Logan of that Ilk, who died in 1802 without heir.
 Hugh was a renowned character who inspired a book titled "The Laird of Logan, 'Anecdotes and Tales illustrative of the Wit and Humour of Scotland'".